 1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed \$550,000 2.
 The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan. \$0 3.
 The amount of surplus funds from urban renewal settlements \$0 4.
 The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan \$0 5.
-The amount of income from float-funded activities \$0 m .
-In r A== A A A A

-Total Program Income | \$550,000
+The amount of income from float-funded activities \$0 Total Program Income \$550,000